Expert Cat Care Advice

 Why Do Cats Get the Zoomies After Using the Litter Box?

-Your cat quietly uses the litter box, steps out, and suddenly explodes into a frantic sprint across the house.
+Your cat quietly uses the litter box, steps out, and suddenly explodes into a sprint across the house.
 Discover the evolutionary survival instinct, the vagus nerve stimulation, and the science of the post-poop zoomies.

 KittyCorner Team